AVS-Memer/Calulator/README.md

 numeric calculation
 # p
 polynomial calculation (we only have linear right now)

-# numeric calculation:
+# Numeric Calculation:
 You input 1 or 2 numbers and an operator, and it will calculate the answer
 # 2 Number Operators:
 # +
 Adds 2 numbers
 # -
 Subtracts 2 numbers
 # *